-Definition of Gametogenesis
+Medical Definition of Gametogenesis

 Gametogenesis: The development and production of the male and female germ cells required to form a new individual.

 The male and female germ cells are called gametes.
 The gametes in human males are produced by the testes, two globe-shaped reproductive organs just below the penis.
 Male gametes are what most people refer to as sperm.
 Gametes in human females are produced by the ovaries, two oblong organs on each side of the uterus in the lower abdomen.
 Female gametes are what most people refer to as eggs or ova.
-During sexual intercourse, an ejaculated sperm cell penetrates an egg and unites with it (fertilizes it).
+After sexual intercourse, an ejaculated sperm cell penetrates an egg and unites with it (fertilizes it).
 The fertilized egg is called the zygote.

 The reproductive organs in both males and females (testes and ovaries, respectively) begin gametogenesis with a primitive germ cell.
 A primitive germ cell is a seed cell.
 Like a seed planted in a garden, a primitive germ cell initiates the process that eventually results in a new being.
 The primitive germ cell contains 46 pairs of chromosomes.
 Chromosomes are structures that hold the genetic information (the DNA) that determine the makeup of the new being.
-In humans, chromosomes influence hair, eye and skin color, height, bone structure -- indeed, all of the characteristics that prompt people to say that a child "takes after" his mother or father.
+In humans, chromosomes influence hair, eye and skin color, height, bone structure, and all of the characteristics that prompt people to say that a child "takes after" his mother or father.

 "Gamete" is derived from the Greek word "gamete" (wife) and "gamein" (to marry).
 "Genesis" is derived from the Greek word "genein" (to produce).
 Thus, in gametogenesis, cells marry ("gamein") and produce ("genein") a new being.
-The first book of the Bible is called "Genesis" because it provides a figurative account of the beginning of humankind.
-Other words from Greek and Latin that contain "gen" (indicating production or output) include "generate," "genitals," and "generous."
-The word "gentry" means "of high or noble birth."

-Last Editorial Review: 6/14/2012
+Last Editorial Review: 1/25/2017